 In addition to changing search strategies, algorithms adjusted to larger datasets by first organizing the query, the database, or both.
 This involves an upfront computational investment but returns increased speed as datasets grow larger.
 For example, some algorithms (e.g. BLAST, FASTA, MAQ) first build indexes for query sequences before scanning the database.
 On the database side, some algorithms format the database into compact binary files (e.g. BLAST, MAQ), while others build an offline index (e.g. BLAT, Novoalign, STAR, BWA, Bowtie).
 In particular, STAR, BWA and Bowtie can significantly reduce the marginal mapping time (i.e. the time it takes to map a single read), but require a relatively large amount of time to build a fixed index.
 In general, we find a negative correlation between the marginal mapping time (i.e. the time to map a single read) and the time to construct the fixed index making BWA, Bowtie and STAR better suited to handle progressively larger NGS datasets (Fig 2).).
 However, many of these alignment algorithms are not suitable for longer reads because of the scaling behavior of their seed search strategies.
 As long-read technologies continue to improve there will be an ever greater need to develop new algorithms capable of delivering similar speed improvements as have been obtained for short read alignment (25).

+More recently new approaches have been also been developed for the related task of RNA-Seq quantification.
+Techniques such as Salmon and Kallisto employ hashed k-mers and a De Bruijn graph of the transcriptome to achieve significant speed improvements in transcript quantification.
+Instead of developing a base pair resolution alignment these approaches identify a ‘pseudoalignment’ that consists of the set of transcripts compatible with a given read.
+These changes take advantage of read and data structures to provide speed and efficiency improvements needed to better deal with quantification of large scale RNA-seq experiments.

 Compression